Stability testing best practice for Pharmaceutical products

 Test methods for stability studies

-If an assay is to be used for stability testing, its validation needs to evaluate its stability indicating nature, particularly with regards to specificity.
+If an assay is to be used for stability testing, its validation needs to evaluate its stability-indicating nature, particularly with regard to specificity.

-The assay should be selective for degradance, not be interfered by matrices, have a defined degradation scheme for all active ingredients, and have a mass balance calculation with an aim of >90% contents accounted for.
+The assay should be selective for degradants, not interfered with by matrices, have a defined degradation scheme for all active ingredients, and calculate a mass balance with an aim of >90% contents accounted for.

-Stress testing can be performed in order to determine the degradance.
+Stress testing can be performed to determine the degradants.
 This involves submitting one batch of the active to acid-base hydrolysis, temperature exposure, and exposure to light and oxidising substances.

 Microbial stability of products